 Marketing Media Web Specialist

 Mr. Bailey joined the EpiCenter in 2015.
-He provides website and graphic design support for EpiCenter projects including the National Coordinating Center.
+He provides website and graphic design support for EpiCenter projects including the Network Coordinating Center.
 Matthew holds a BFA in Visual Communication with a Graphic Design emphasis.

 Senior Office Specialist